KnowledgeForge/keymaker/docs/content/0.1.0/docs/advanced-usage-and-customization/index.md

         pass
 ```

-Use your custom constraint with KeyMaker as you would with built-in constraints:
+Use your custom constraint with Keymaker as you would with built-in constraints:

 ```python
 constraint = CustomConstraint(...)